botmasterai/botmaster/documentation_website/content/working-with-botmaster/botmaster-basics.md

 `bot.sendAttachmentFromURLTo`

-Just easier to use this to send standard url attachments:
+Just easier to use this to send standard url attachments.
+And URL attachments if used properly should work on all out-of-the-box platforms:

 | Argument | Description
 |--- |---